Nearing retirement age and not too bothered about your credit score? Here's why you should be.

 - To invest in property.
 If you pay off the mortgage for your primary residence before you retire, using the equity to invest in a property during retirement can provide additional income.
 However, you'll need a good credit score to even consider this strategy.
 If you're nearing retirement age and want to clean up your credit file, there are ways you can improve your credit record.

 - To be eligible for credit cards and personal loans.
 If you're a self-funded retiree or relying on pension benefits, you may still like the convenience of a credit card to help pay for unexpected purchases.
-Similarly, a lump-sum personal loans or line of credit loan may also suit your retirement lifestyle.
+Similarly, a lump-sum personal loan or line of credit loan may also suit your retirement lifestyle.
 There are banks and lenders that may consider you, but it's important to compare your options before you apply.

 Just like working hard to save before you retire, a good credit score can help support you during your retirement years.
 The first step comes from finding out where you stand with your credit today.